hankehly/deploy-airflow-on-ecs-fargate/README.md

 A common requirement is the ability to execute an arbitrary command in the cluster context.
 AWS provides the [run-task](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_run_task.html) API for this purpose.

 The terraform code in this repository registers a template task definition named `airflow-standalone-task`.
-To run arbitrary commands on the ECS cluster, we override the default parameters in the task definition when calling `run-task`.
-For example, we can run the command `airflow db init` while specifying 1024 memory and 512 cpu.
+To run arbitrary commands on the ECS cluster, override the default parameters in the task definition when calling `run-task`.
+For example, one can run the command `airflow db init` while specifying 1024 memory and 512 cpu.

 ```shell
 python3 scripts/run_task.py --cpu 512 --memory 1024 --command 'db init'